porobov/Million-Ether-Homepage-Docs/source/charity.rst

 **Why use manual funds distribution?**

-Because other options would require too much code.
-Which is more bugs and more constraints.
+Simple answer - it is simpler.
+Other options would require a lot more coding, which is more bugs and more constraints.
 But we want flexibility and security.
 We want to transfer any amount to any charity at anytime.
 So a little bit of good old centralization won't harm.

 Instead of making it trustless let us build trust.
-In other words just watch funds being **continuously sent to charities** and **trust** that this will continue to happen.
+In other words just watch funds being **continuously sent to charities** and **trust** that this will continue to happen in the future.

-This is where charity earned by the previous version of TheMillionEtherHomepage.com went (to giveth.io). todo links

 **How to control charity distribution?**